-Funding Allocated: The County recognizes that while there may be a lower unmet need for housing rehabilitation, compared to both infrastructure and buy-out assistance, there are many homeowners and landlords who require assistance with remaining repair needs.
+Funding Allocated: The County recognizes that while there may be a lower unmet need for housing rehabilitation, compared to both infrastructure and buy-out assistance, there are many homeowners who require assistance with remaining repair needs.
 These homes are not considered substantially damaged and thus will not require significant funding nor will elevation be required.
 The minor rehabilitation program will be open to homeowners across the county who experienced storm impacts and have a remaining unmet need as defined by P.L.
 114-113.
-The County has allocated \$810,000 or 3.8% of total allocation towards housing rehabilitation.
+The County has allocated \$621,396 or 2.9% of total allocation towards housing rehabilitation.
+As of September 28, 2018, the County had not received any applications from owners of rental housing in need of minor housing rehabilitation.
+Therefore, renter occupied housing is no longer eligible for minor housing rehabilitation funded by the CDBG-DR program.

 Basis for Allocation: The provision of safe, disaster-resistant housing for impacted residents is at the core of the County of Lexington's long- term recovery strategy.
 Based on the best available data, the County has determined that single-family homes were the most impacted housing stock in the County.
 This program will assist in repairing homes that were directly impacted by the federally declared disaster.
 Home repairs and improvements funded through this program will be designed to help minimize the impacts of future storm and flood events.
 By addressing the most pressing unmet housing needs resulting from the disaster and encouraging high quality, disaster-resistant construction, the County will improve the long-term safety and stability of its communities.
 In addition, making necessary repairs and stabilizing damaged neighborhoods will also create additional long-term recovery benefits including retention of consumers for local businesses, preservation of the local tax base, and encouragement of new investment.
-The County has identified a total unmet need for minor home repairs of \$5,490,000 representing 19% of the total identified unmet need.
-This allocation of funding is for 15% of the available CDBG-DR funds.
+Through the application and in-take process, the County has identified a total unmet need for minor home repairs of \$621,396, this allocation of funding will meet the entire remaining unmet need for housing rehab.